Muis files police report over false claim that it cancelled halal certification of 63 eateries

 A spokesman for Muis told The Straits Times that of the 63 identified eating establishments, some of their halal certifications have expired without applications for renewal, "but quite a number are still halal-certified".

+ST checked the list of eateries against Muis' website and found that more than half of those listed were halal-certified.

-"If an establishment is Muis halal-certified, it is bound by Muis halal certification conditions and you should be able to see a valid Muis halal certificate on display within its premises," he said.
+"If an establishment is Muis halal-certified, it is bound by Muis halal certification conditions and you should be able to see a valid Muis halal certificate on display within its premises," said the Muis spokesman.